 You can actually check for these antibodies with the TSI serum test.

-This test evaluates for thyroid stimulating immunoglobulins and it is these guys that basically sit on your thyroid hormone and cause it to pump out excessive amounts of thyroid hormone.
+This test evaluates thyroid stimulating immunoglobulins and it is these guys that basically sit on your thyroid hormone and cause it to pump out excessive amounts of thyroid hormone.

 But the good news is that you might be able to reduce these antibodies with some targeted therapies.

-This will go a long way to reducing the amount of thyroid hormone you are producing naturally and may help you to reduce your medication.
+This will go a long way to reducing the amount of thyroid hormone you are producing and may help you to reduce your medication.